ScanBeablooTeam/node-traffic-light-example/README.md

 NOTE:
 We found that if all relays are off it will return `11111111` or `00000000` (8 bytes) depending on the state of Dln lines.
 This will not include the relays since they are all off.

 If any of the relays are on then you will recive 12 bytes.
-The first 4 bytes are the relays.
+The first 4 bytes are the relays. <br />
-`100011111111` < in this example relay 0 is set to 1
+`100011111111` < in this example relay 0 is set to 1 <br />
 `101011111111` < in this example relays 0 and 2 are set to 1